Sopyaan/Retention-Rate-Analysis/README.md

 - The majority of customers fall within the 2-8 transaction range, making this group a key target for retention and upselling strategies.

 ## 📋 Actionable Recommendations
-1. Strengthen Early Retention (First 3 Months) -**Why:** Retention rates drop significantly after the second month.
+### 1. Strengthen Early Retention (First 3 Months)
-- **Action:** Implement personalized onboarding emails or campaigns for new customers to encourage repeat purchases early.
+- Retention rates drop significantly after the second month.
+The actions are Implement personalized onboarding emails or campaigns for new customers to encourage repeat purchases early.
 Offer "welcome back" discounts or limited-time promotions for customers who haven’t made a second purchase within the first 60 days.
 Introduce loyalty programs that reward repeat purchases within the first 3 months.